Marcello-Sega/namd/lib/replica/README.txt

 This replaces the old Tcl server and socket connections driving a separate NAMD process for every replica used in the simulation.

+*** NET, IBVERBS, AND MULTICORE BUILDS ARE CURRENTLY NOT SUPPORTED. ***

+Charm++ 6.5.0 or newer for mpi, gemini_gni, pamilrts, or other machine layers based on the lrts low-level runtime implementation are required for replica functionality based on Charm++ partitions.
-*** NAMD based on a patched MPI build of Charm++ is required! ***
+A patched version of Charm++ is no longer required.

-The included charm_replica.patch has already been applied to the Charm++ source code included with the NAMD source code.
-It is only needed if you obtain Charm++ directly from charm.cs.illinois.edu.

 Replica exchanges and energies are recorded in the .history files written in the output directories.
 These can be viewed with, e.g.,